When to Use Prose

 Prose is an in-process workflow orchestration library.
 It runs inside your existing Node.js process with zero external dependencies.
 Before adopting it, it’s worth understanding what it does not try to be.

-Not a durable execution engine
+Not a full durable execution engine

 Not a full effect system